 That’s pretty cool when you think about it.
 You can pick up a dog potty training bell here.

-One thing to realize in the dog potty training process is there are going to be accidents.
+I know I keep mentioning this, but it is SO IMPORTANT for you to understand that in the dog potty training process, there are going to be accidents.
 What you do when your dog has an accident is very important.
 Yes I know that nobody likes cleaning up after the fact but if you react negatively your dog will start to associate your anger or frustration with him going to the bathroom and will be afraid to eliminate around you.
 I would say this is the biggest mistake people make while dog potty training.

 So instead of reacting negatively by yelling or even rubbing their nose in it concentrate more on heavily rewarding the good behavior.
 Now your family has a potty trained dog they can enjoy in the house or if you’re dog sitting you can return the dog fully potty trained to the owner with of course a small bill!